spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Anonymous mode
 ~~~~~~~~~~~~~~

-The importer specification editor can be opened for a Importer that doesn't have any available resources.
+The importer specification editor can be opened in a mode where there is no input data available.
-In this case, the spec editor can be used to create generalized specifications.
+This might be useful when creating or modifying a generalized specifications.
+Anonymous mode entered when opening the specification of an Importer without incoming files or when
+opening the spec editor from Toolbox **Main Toolbar**.

 .. image:: img/importer_spec_editor_anonymous_mode.png
    :align: center